-The Canadian economy has turned the corner in recent months, driven in large part by an increase in business investment, gains in household wealth, and expansionary prospects vis-à-vis fiscal policy.
-The Canadian economy is heavily reliant on commodity prices, and a turnaround in the price of crude oil, gold, iron ore and related commodities is helping to boost Canadian GDP.
-The Bank of Canada (BOC) expects inflation to surpass the 2% benchmark by the end of 2018.
+The Canadian economy has turned the corner, driven in large part by an increase in business investment, gains in household wealth, and expansionary prospects vis-à-vis fiscal policy.
+The Canadian economy is heavily reliant on commodity prices, and a turnaround in the price of crude oil, gold, iron ore, and related commodities is helping to boost Canadian GDP.
+The Bank of Canada (BOC) expects inflation to surpass the 2% benchmark which may help your financial portfolio.

 Ending the Year Strongly

 Various graphics indicate that the housing market is overheating in areas like Vancouver and Toronto, while the rest of Canada is showing modest but steady growth.
 The strongest drivers of economic growth in Canada are currently seen in housing starts in 2017, as well as the propensity of businesses to invest in the Canadian economy.

 The 3-month moving averages through June 2017 indicate strong trends are likely to continue over the next 12 months.
 This information was presented by the National Bank of Canada and Teranet.
 Of equal importance is the sharp uptick in real GDP growth and a strengthening of the labor market, notably the employment rate and the average hourly earnings.
 With these economic indicators showing strong positive growth, it is clear that the Canadian economy is on track for a bullish finish to 2017.

 Canadian banks are once again performing strongly, and Canadian bank dividends offer opportunities to earn money on stocks that are performing well.
 Investing in stocks generates positive yields in two possible ways – dividends or appreciation of the stock.